-662 PENN STATE LAW REVIEW [Vol. 116:3 are the "positions"?
-How far dow we have to go?
-That will determi or difficult our job will be.
-RICK CLIMAN: (Moderator) Rachel, anyone who has read documentation prepared in conne- tender offer sees references to guaranteed delivery" or, in the w information agents, "protects."
-W notices of guaranteed delivery play ction with a "notices of rernacular of What role do RACHEL POSNER: (Information Agent) Notices of guaranteed delivery en- to tender shares in the tender offe share certificates are not readily a notice of guaranteed delivery is promise, guaranteed by a financia to deliver the share certificates business days.
-For purposes of the documents, the shares are deemed properly tendered when the guaranteed delivery is given. r even if the available.
-A essentially a al institution, within three e tender offer RICK CLIMAN: (Moderator) Joel, as a matter of state law represented by share certificates yet been tendered but that are subje of guaranteed delivery count tow short-form merger threshold? that haven't ect to notices JOEL GREENBERG: (Commentator) Short and simple answer-no. notice of guaranteed delivery is promise, made by an institution th to be creditworthy, to deliver the it's still just a promise.
-The short- statute in Delaware, and in every I'm aware of, requires that you be the requisite percentage of the sha have a contract to buy them.
-64 is simply a at is thought shares.
-But form merger y other state the owner of
+Rachel, anyone who has read the dense documentation prepared in connection with a tender offer sees references to "notices of guaranteed delivery" or, in the vernacular of information agents, "protects."
+What role do notices of guaranteed delivery play?

+Notices of guaranteed delivery enable holders to tender shares in the tender offer even if the share certificates are not readily available.
+A notice of guaranteed delivery is essentially a promise, guaranteed by a financial institution, to deliver the share certificates within three business days.
+For purposes of the tender offer documents, the shares are deemed to have been properly tendered when the notice of guaranteed delivery is given.

+Joel, as a matter of state law, do shares represented by share certificates that haven't yet been tendered but that are subject to notices of guaranteed delivery count toward the 90% short-form merger threshold?

+Short and simple answer-no. Ultimately a notice of guaranteed delivery is simply a promise, made by an institution that is thought to be creditworthy, to deliver the shares.
+But it's still just a promise.
+The short-form merger statute in Delaware, and in every other state I'm aware of, requires that you be the owner of the requisite percentage of the shares, not just have a contract to buy them.
+64

-^{64.} See DEL.
-CODE ANN. tit.
-8, § 253(a) (2011) (providing for short-form mergers where "at least 90% of the outstanding shares of each class of stock of a corporation . . . is owned by another corporation") (emphasis added).
+^{64.} See Del.
+Code Ann. tit.
+8, \S 253(a) (2011) (providing for short-form mergers where "at least 90% of the outstanding shares of each class of stock of a corporation . . . is owned by another corporation") (emphasis added).

-- RICK CLIMAN: Rachel, is it fair to say that most of the shares tendered in a friendly tender offer are generally (Moderator) tendered at the very end of the tender offer period?
-Bear in mind that tendering stockholders have their withdrawal rights throughout the pendency of the tender offer,65 so there is no apparent disadvantage to A stockholder who has tendering early. tendered his shares can always withdraw them and get them back before the tender offer expires.
-As a practical matter, do stockholders nonetheless typically wait until near the end of the tender offer to tender their shares? - RACHEL POSNER: Yes.
-People tend to wait until the last minute (Information Agent) Yes.
+Rachel, is it fair to say that most of the shares tendered in a friendly tender offer are generally tendered at the very end of the tender offer period?
+Bear in mind that tendering stockholders have their withdrawal rights throughout the pendency of the tender offer, 65 so there is no apparent disadvantage to tendering early.
+A stockholder who has tendered his shares can always withdraw them and get them back before the tender offer expires.
+As a practical matter, do stockholders nonetheless typically wait until near the end of the tender offer to tender their shares?

+Yes.
 People tend to wait until the last minute to tender.
-So the last 24 hours before the expiration of the tender offer can certainly be an interesting time. - RICK CLIMAN: Joel, let's assume that when you get down to the witching hour the buyer ends up having (Moderator) gotten only, say, 85% of the target's outstanding shares in the tender offer.
+So the last 24 hours before the expiration of the tender offer can certainly be an interesting time.

+Joel, let's assume that when you get down to the witching hour the buyer ends up having gotten only, say, 85% of the target's outstanding shares in the tender offer.
 You've talked about how it can be advantageous to get to 90% so you can do your back-end merger as a short-form merger in Delaware.
 Even though the back-end merger is a fait accompli at any level above 50%, if the buyer can get to 90%, the buyer can do the back-end merger right away as a short-form merger, without the need for a vote of stockholders or the filing of a proxy or information statement with the SEC.
-What are some of the techniques a buyer can utilize to get to 90% in order to avoid the cost and delay associated with having to do a longform back-end merger? - JOEL GREENBERG:There are several, Rick, and some of them require some advance planning.
+What are some of the techniques a buyer can utilize to get to 90% in order to avoid the cost and delay associated with having to do a longform back-end merger?

+There are several, Rick, and some of them require some advance planning.
 They're not all things you can suddenly decide to do once you've seen that only 85% of the outstanding shares have come in.